Vimalraveendra/face-recognition-api/README.md

 # face-recognition-api
 Face recognition App

-Clone this repo
+1.Clone this repo

-Run npm install
+2.Run npm install

-Run npm start
+3.Run npm start

-You must add your own API key in the controllers/image.js file to connect to Clarifai API.
+4.You must add your own API key in the controllers/image.js file to connect to Clarifai API.

 ** Make sure you use postgreSQL instead of mySQL for this code base.